AlessandroSaviolo/Instance-Segmentation-using-Detectron2/README.md

-# Instance segmentation with Detectron2
+# Instance Segmentation using Detectron2

-Implementation of Detectron2 for the task of instance segmentation using Tiny PASCAL VOC dataset.
-The model used is Mask R-CNN with ResNet50 as backbone.
-ImageNet pre-trained weights are used as a starting point for training.
-More information about the project and the code can be found in ```report.pdf```.
+This project is part of a series of projects for the course _Selected Topics in Visual Recognition using Deep Learning_ that I attended during my exchange program at National Chiao Tung University (Taiwan).
+See `task.pdf` for the details of the assignment.
+See `report.pdf` for the report containing the representation and the analysis of the produced results.

-See ```Detectron2.ipynb``` for importing/installing dependencies, loading the dataset, training the model and using it to apply instance segmentation to test images.
-Make sure to first download the dataset and the annotations before running the notebook.
+The purpose of this project is to implement a model for the task of instance segmentation using Tiny PASCAL VOC dataset.
+Detectron2 platform is used for this task.
+In particular, the model used is Mask R-CNN with ResNet50 as backbone.
+ImageNet pre-trained weights are used as a starting point for training ([final model](https://drive.google.com/open?id=1wXp5LAxRCytpSk5JBe3lzdIG5mQ3gk_5)).

 ## 1. Installation

-See ```Detectron2.ipynb``` for the step-by-step instructions to install detectron2.
+See ```Detectron2.ipynb``` for the step-by-step instructions to install Detectron2.

 ### 1.1.
 Requirements